To know is to apprehend the future as qualified by values which action may realize; and empirical knowledge is essentially utilitarian and pragmatic.

 This paper has in a tentative and somewhat random and personal manner outlined possible changes in the future environment of the world.
 These changes may take place whether we like it or not.
 They must be addressed.
 Therefore, now is the time state what we want, where we want to go and why.
 This is the tasks of politics, but you can start here:

-Communication and debate is in the core of democracy.
+Communication and debate are at the core of democracy.
 Social media is increasingly the channel for communication.
 The public sector cannot remain an outsider.
 The needs of immigrants and fundamentalists must be addressed.

 Linked, Albert_László Barabási, 2002, ISBN 0-7382-0667-9